UWB-ACM/CTCI/Spring-2019/system_design_misc_coding/SOLUTIONS_2019Spring.md

 #### Scenario

-A plane with 300 seats; 50 first class seats, 50 comfort seats and 200 economy seats must have a way for customers to reserve thier seats.
+A plane with 300 seats; 50 first class seats, 50 comfort seats and 200 economy seats The airline must have a way for customers to reserve their seats.
 How would you design a system for keeping track of customers reserving seats, managing confirmations, and making sure that seats on the plane are not over booked.
 Create a UML class diagram illustrating the relationship between any classes you would need to represent this reservation system.